 Key players in this industry are Cisco, Juniper, Alcatel-Lucent, HP, Aruba, Polycom, Avaya, Microsoft, Check Point, IBM, Brocade, and Siemens.

 In September 2013, Cisco launched Catalyst 3650, a new Catalyst access switch featuring an integrated wireless controller.
 It offers provision for NetFlow analytics on all ports, QoS, full layer three routing capabilities, and eight queues per port for priority.

-In March 2016, Siemens launched new Ethernet switch Scalance XC-100, it can establish electrical, optical line, and star structures for machine-level networking.
+In March 2016, Siemens launched a new Ethernet switch Scalance XC-100, it can establish an electrical, optical line, and star structures for machine-level networking.
 It can be deployed in different environments conditions such as shipbuilding, transportation, series machine construction, and oil & gas industry.

 NEED A CUSTOM REPORT?